ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 * Activate with `. venv/bin/activate` _(don’t forget the ‘dot space’)_.
 You should see `(venv) ` before the terminal prompt, confirming that you are in the active virtual environment.

-* Add new packages with `pip install ChosenPackage`.
+* Add new packages with `pip install SomePackage`.

-* Upgrade a package with `pip install --upgrade ChosenPackage`.
+* Upgrade a package with `pip install --upgrade SOmePackage`.

 * After installing dependencies, use `pip freeze > requirements.txt` to list the requirements and version numbers for that project.
 For a clean install of all of these dependencies into another fresh environment, use `pip install -r requirements.txt`